Shrey1503/Spotify/README.md

 ```

-Here’s an updated section for your **Spotify Advanced SQL Project and Query Optimization** README, focusing on the query optimization task you performed.
-You can include the specific screenshots and graphs as described.
+Here’s an updated section for your **Spotify Advanced SQL Project and Query Optimization** README, focusing on the query optimization task performed.
 ---

 ## Query Optimization Technique